-The following tasks explore the theme as follows:
+The following tasks explore the theme as follows;

-- 1. Personal artefacts
+- Personal artefacts

-- 2. Our environment
+- Our environment

-- 3. Portraits and self-portraits
+- Portraits and self-portraits

-- 4. Personal presentation
+- Personal presentation

-- 5. Personal history
+- Personal history

-- 6. Culture and beliefs
+- Culture and beliefs

-Important note about using the tasks: The tasks point you towards various items at Norwich Castle that will help you address your theme in a number of different ways and with different materials and outcomes.
-By following the tasks, you will be covering the examination objectives.
+(Important note about using the tasks: The tasks point you towards various items in the museum that will help you address your theme in a number of different ways and with different materials and outcomes.
+By following the tasks you will be covering the examination objectives.
 Obviously some things will appeal to you more than others and you might not necessarily want to do them.
-It is strongly recommended that you consider all the tasks, but if you choose not to do one, try to replace it with something similar so that you are still addressing the exam objective.
+It is strongly recommended that you consider all the tasks, but if you choose not to do one, try to replace it with something similar so that you are still addressing the exam objective).